-Why choose to become a Midwife?
+Why Choose to Become a Midwife?

-Where do Midwives work?
+Where do Midwives Work?

 Working as part of a multidisciplinary professional team, midwives work in:

-supporting women to have a positive experience of childbirth.
+In these settings, midwives support women, helping them to have a positive experience of childbirth.

-What's it like to be a Midwife?
+What's it Like to be a Midwife?

 Here are four different types of jobs within Midwifery.